BadKiko/steam-online-fix-launcher/README.md

 A huge thank you to the [**@kra-mo/cartridges**](https://github.com/kra-mo/cartridges) project!
 Their excellent work has been a great inspiration and resource for our launcher.

+### 🤝 Contributing

+We welcome contributions from the community!
+Whether you're fixing bugs, adding features, improving documentation, or helping with translations, your help is appreciated.

+📖 **[How to contribute](CONTRIBUTING.md)** — detailed guide for contributors

 ## 📜 License

 This project is licensed under **GPL-3.0**.
 See the [LICENSE](LICENSE) file for details.